 Unlike those with anorexia, people with bulimia can maintain a normal weight for their age.
 But like people with anorexia, they often fear gaining weight, want desperately to lose weight, and are intensely unhappy with their body size and shape, which may explain why bulimic behavior often takes place in secret.
 The bingeing and purging cycle is usually repeated several times a week.
 As with anorexia, people with bulimia often have coexisting psychological illnesses, such as depression and anxiety, and substance abuse problems.
 Many physical dysfunctions result from the purging, including electrolyte imbalances, gastrointestinal troubles, and dental problems.

-An estimated 1 percent to 4 percent of females have bulimia nervosa during their lifetime.
+An estimated one to four percent of females have bulimia nervosa during their lifetime.
 The prevalence in males is unknown, but bulimia nervosa is far less common in males than females.
 Most cases begin in the late teens and early 20's, but can go undetected until the 30's or 40's.

 Common symptons are: